grease-xmr/grease/docs/src/20_circuits.typ

 Once a channel is open the peers may decide to transact and update the XMR balance between the peers.
 The only requirement is that the peers agree on the change in ownership of the *Locked Amount*.

 Note that with an open channel there is no internal reason to perform an update outside of a peer-initiated change.
 However, the current Monero protocol requires that a newly broadcast transaction be created within a reasonable timeframe.
-As such, existing open channel should create a "zero delta" update at reasonable timeframes to ensure the channel may be closed arbitrarily.
+As such, existing open channels should create a "zero delta" update at reasonable timeframes to ensure the channel may be closed arbitrarily.
 The specifics on this are outside of current scope.

 Note that post-FCMP++, the signing mechanism for Monero transactions will be such that decoy selection can be deferred until channel closing@jeffro25.
 This will simplify channel updates in two important ways:
-- Updates will not need to query the Monero blockchain to select decoys at update time, which present a significant performance improvement.
+- Updates will not need to query the Monero blockchain to select decoys at update time, which presents a significant performance improvement.
 - Channels can stay open indefinitely, without risk of the closing transaction becoming stale.

 ==== Preliminary